 - WHAT IF… we start making more money and are able to support a larger family?

-If you’re ready for a vasectomy, here is the information you’ll need to plan for the procedure.
+If you know you’re ready for a vasectomy, we offer patients the option of scheduling the consultation just prior to the procedure.

 The cost of a vasectomy will vary depending on your insurance.
 Urology San Antonio performs many vasectomies for men without health insurance.

 With Insurance: The majority of health insurances cover an in-office vasectomy.
 To find out if yours does, call the 800 number on your insurance card, or contact our insurance and billing department.
 (Be sure to provide your policy number and group ID.)

 Without Insurance: If you don’t have insurance, the vasectomy cost at Urology San Antonio is $900.
 That includes the vasectomy and the follow-up semen check.

 $100 Deposit: Whether you have insurance or not, you’ll need to pay a $100 deposit when you book the appointment.
 The deposit minimizes “no shows” and keeps appointments available for guys who are serious about having a vasectomy.
 After the procedure, the deposit will be applied toward your balance or refunded to you.

 Vasectomy with Anesthesia: Most patients prefer the cost and speed of an in-office vasectomy.
 For patients who prefer anesthesia, vasectomy procedures will be completed at the Pasteur Plaza Surgery Center.
 The vasectomy with anesthesia package price is $2200 and includes the costs for the surgery center (including pathology), the physician, and the anesthesia.